yard

 local_floristPick Workhorse Flowers and Foliage

 Bouquet gardens run on three groups: focal flowers, filler flowers, and foliage.
-Getting the mix right matters more than chasing rare varieties.
+Getting that mix right matters more than chasing rare varieties.

-Foliage gives structure, scent, and bulk.
-Rows of lavender stems, woody rosemary, and even leafy sage clumps pull double duty as kitchen herbs and bouquet greens.
+Foliage gives structure and scent.
+Lavender, woody rosemary, sage, and leafy basil pull double duty as bouquet greens and kitchen herbs.

 Zone-specific advice, seasonal reminders, and new plant guides — no filler.